yshmarov/yshmarov.github.io/_posts/2021-10-23-devise-login-only-with-omniauth.md

 thumbnail: /assets/thumbnails/devise.png
 ---

-I don't recommend using omniathu without devise.
-Security.
-So here's how we set it up with devise.
+Sometimes when using Devise, we want to **disable email/password authentication**, and enable only omniauth.
+Here's how we can do it:

 ### 1. Initial setup